puneet4840/Azure-Tutorials/Azure Storage/Azure Storage.md

 **Queues**

 Queue is to store and retrieve the messages.
 Queue message is up to 64 kb in size.
 Queues are generally used to store lists of messages to be processed asynchronously.

+### Storage Access Tier

+Three types of access tiers:

+1 - Hot.

+2 - Cool.

+3 - Archive.

+**Hot Tier**

+It is used when data is access more frequently that you need to use quickly. it is costly.

+**Cool Tier**

+Is is used when data is accessed less frequently.

+**Archive Tier**

+Is is used when data is rarely accessed.